Dwaraka-Poreddy/android-mental-model-atlas/books/book-3-production-android/09-remote-communication/03-apis-and-web-services/05-authentication-vs-authorization.md

 ## One Remaining Question

-We've learned how a Web Service verifies a user's identity.
+We've learned how a Web Service verifies a user's identity before deciding what they're allowed to do.

 A natural question appears.

+Imagine opening your banking application.

+You log in once.

+Then you:

+- view your profile,
+- check your balance,
+- transfer money,
+- view your transaction history.

+Each of these actions sends a completely separate HTTP request.

-REST encourages every request to be independent.
+If REST encourages every request to be independent,

-If every request is processed independently,
+does the user need to enter their username and password before every single request?

+Obviously not.

-how can the server recognize the same authenticated user across thousands of requests,
+So how does the Web Service recognize that all of these requests are coming from the same authenticated user?

-without asking them to log in every single time?

 That leads us to the next concept.